anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_11.md

-# Laboratory 9 - Two way graphs and correlation
+# Laboratory 11 - Two way graphs and correlation

+Authors: [Leonardo Sangali Barone](leonardo.barone@usp.br) and Patrick Silva

+## Objective

 We are going to learn the basics of how to manage variables.We will produce frequency tables, histograms and densities.
 We will use 2 different datasets.
 We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2011 Latinobarometer.